The Best 2 Days in Ephesus Itinerary

 Sirincem Sirince Restaurant

 The cosy Sirincem restaurant serves various Mediterranean Turkish dishes.
 Please do yourself a favour and order their famous Walnut baklava with Turkish coffee.
-You will find them at Sehit Yuksel Ozulku Cad, Selcuk 220 Sokak no 6, Sirince +90 537 831 82 97
+You will find them at Sehit Yuksel Ozulku Cad, Selcuk 220 Sokak no 6, Sirince.
+The Sirincem Sirince Contact details: +90 537 831 82 97

 Colourful cosy Sirinçe restaurant with tables outside in the cobbled alley.